 The RSMeans and Saylor manuals contain unit costs, usually in dollars per square foot, for various building components (e.g., exterior walls, floor structure or roof structure).
 The costs are based on data obtained from the construction industry and independent research of construction costs.
 By combining unit costs across components, one can build up a total building unit cost.
 The approach is essentially a WBS cost approach where most components are priced on the basis of building area, with little or no variation in the cost per unit area as building size increases.
 For example, the RSMeans unit cost for a foundation slab varies with the thickness of the slab (EPA chose thicker slabs for higher quality buildings), but not with the building size.
 Notable exceptions are the cost of exterior walls and roof structures.
-Exterior wall cost in dollars per ft declines as building size increases because the ratio of exterior wall linear footage to square footage declines.
+Exterior wall cost in dollars per ft2 declines as building size increases because the ratio of exterior wall linear footage to square footage declines.
 For roof structures, EPA chose roof spans based on the length of a side of the building (assumed square).
 For building side lengths greater than 70 feet, EPA included support columns to give a maximum roof span of 70 feet.
-Larger buildings, therefore, may have a wider roof span or support columns.
+Larger buildings, therefore, may have somewhat more expensive superstructures on a per-square-foot basis, since they may have a wider roof span or support columns.